rstudio/bookdown/.github/CONTRIBUTING.md

 You can contribute in many ways:

-* By opening issues to five feedback and share ideas.
+* By opening issues to give feedback and share ideas.
 * By fixing typos in documentations
 * By submitting Pull Request (PR) to fix some opened issues
 * By submitting Pull Request (PR) to suggest some new features.
 (It is considered good practice to open issues before to discuss ideas)